stgrky/algolia2/algolia-cse-assignment/questions/questions.md

 Thank you for reaching out and sharing your feedback about the new dashboard design, and sorry to hear you find the changes inconvenient.

 I will make sure to give your feedback to our product team in the form of a feature request ticket.
-A possible solution to improve your iterative process might be to utilize our [delete indices API](https://www.algolia.com/doc/guides/sending-and-managing-data/manage-indices-and-apps/manage-indices/how-to/delete-indices/).
+In the meantime, I encourage to you check out our documentation on our [delete indices API](https://www.algolia.com/doc/guides/sending-and-managing-data/manage-indices-and-apps/manage-indices/how-to/delete-indices/#delete-indices-with-the-api).
+This might provide a possible solution to improve your iterative process.

-Again, thank you for the feedback, and do not hesitate to reach out again.
+Again, thank you for the feedback, and do not hesitate to reach out again with any additional questions, concerns or feedback.

-Best,
-Grant
+Best, Grant

 _Question 2_: